High school principals stand on the frontlines of the education culture wars. What they’ve witnessed\ there is troubling.

 “What’s changed in the last four years is this targeting public schools as the site of conflict,” said UCLA Professor John Rogers, who directs the school’s Institute for Democracy, Education and Access.
 “It’s not just that schools are mirroring these broader dynamics, but they become the theater in which these conflicts are playing out.”

 Rogers co-authored the report with Joseph Kahne, a UC Riverside professor who co-directs that school’s Civic Engagement Research Group; other researchers also contributed to the study.

 Previous studies and reporting have shown how the new laws and public scrutiny have led teachers to cut short classroom discussions about racism and sexuality, either due to pressure from administrators or self-censorship.
-The new report centers high school principals, who often are well-known figures in their communities subject to intense political pressure.
+The new report centers high school principals, who often are well-known in their communities and subject to intense political pressure.

 In addition to the survey, the researchers also interviewed more than 30 principals, who are given pseudonyms in the report.
 Able to speak freely due to the anonymity, the school leaders expressed frustration and fear about the effect that partisan clashes have had on their faculties and students.

 Nearly 70% of principals said students have made disparaging remarks about classmates due to their political beliefs, and more than 60% said political disagreements have made classrooms more tense.